rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/september.md

 #### SDK
 **rapyuta.io Python SDK [0.17.0](/developer-guide/tooling-automation/python-sdk/#installation) released**

-- Added support for both pwd and cwd for creating command to be executed on device. (functionality improved)
-- Added delete package functionality in sdk. (this is new function, will confirm and let u know)
+- Added "delete package functionality".
-- Added support for uploading and downloading binary configurations files (modified the upload and download functions to support binary files)
+- Added support for uploading and downloading binary configurations files.

 #### Improvements

-- Minor bug fixes and improvements to rapyuta.io APIs.
+- Added support for both pwd and cwd for creating command to be executed on device.